Admission Requirements (MD only)

 Technical Standards for Admission and Retention in Medical School.
 The medical school faculty has specified the following non-academic criteria that all applicants/medical students are expected to meet in order to participate in the medical education program and practice of medicine.
 Read the IUSM Technical Standards online.
 Applicants requesting accommodations should visit http://msa.medicine.iu.edu/files/3113/3252/6774/disabilitiesaccommodationspolicy.pdf and contact Dr. Abigail Klemsz, firstname.lastname@example.org.

-Applicants who are invited for an interview, but not selected for admission are encouraged to contact the Office of Admissions for consultation and reapply.
+Applicants who interview at IUSM and do not receive an acceptance, are encouraged to contact the Office of Admissions for consultation and reapply.

 Indiana University School of Medicine does not accept applications for transfer or advanced standing.